0 comentarios

 the past is already my country

-for good.
 A country with no flag

-other than laughter and the erect
+and the erect phallus

-phallus of an African god.
+of an African god.

 *